papiodesu/leptos_book/src/view/03_components.md

         <br/>
         // If you have this open in CodeSandbox or an editor with
         // rust-analyzer support, try hovering over "ProgressBar",
-        // "max」, or 「progress" to see the docs we defined above
+        // "max", or "progress" to see the docs we defined above
         <ProgressBar max=50 progress=count/>
         // Let's use the default max value on this one
         // the default is 100, so it should move half as fast